-You register theses in SLUpub with a file for transfer to Epsilon.
+You register theses in SLUpub with a file for open access publishing.
 On this page you will find further information about the publishing.

 Publishing a doctoral thesis/licentiate thesis at SLU

 - As author, you are responsible for formatting your thesis, arranging the printing of it and registrating it in SLUpub, with the file you receive from the print shop including front- and backcover, for open access publishing.

-- All theses written at SLU, including joint and double degree thesis, shall according to the Vice-chancellor's decision, be registered in SLUpub and published online in Epsilon, no later than three weeks before the defence (day of public display).
+- All theses written at SLU, including joint and double degree thesis, shall according to the Vice-chancellor's decision, be registered in SLUpub, no later than three weeks before the defence (day of public display).

 - It is mandatory to use the document template for the summary chapter/monographs, supplied by the SLU University Library for doctoral thesis but voluntary for licentiate theses.